ShayJordan/shay.github.io/_pages/about.md

 💁‍♂️ For more info
 ------
-For more information about me, see my [LinkedIn page](https://www.linkedin.com/in/shayjordan/) and feel free to shoot me a message there.
+For more information about me, view [my CV](https://shayjordan.co.uk/files/ShayCV.pdf), or visit my [LinkedIn page](https://www.linkedin.com/in/shayjordan/) and feel free to shoot me a message there.
 Alternatively, [drop me an email](mailto:shay@shayjordan.co.uk)!